optimalstrategy/Qval/README.md

     ...
 ```

-## Framework-specific instructions
+## Framework-specific Instructions
 1. <a name="drf"></a> Django Rest Framework works straight out of the box.
 Simply add `@qval()` to your views or use `validate()` inside.

 2. <a name="plain-django"></a> For Django _without_ DRF you may need to add the exception handler to `settings.MIDDLEWARE`.
 Qval attempts to
 do it automatically if `DJANO_SETTINGS_MODULE` is set.
 Otherwise you'll see the following message:
     ```bash
-    WARNING:root:Unable to add APIException middleware to the MIDDLEWARE list.
+    WARNING:root:Unable to add the APIException middleware to the MIDDLEWARE list.
 Django does not support APIException handling without DRF integration.
 Define DJANGO_SETTINGS_MODULE or add 'qval.framework_integration.HandleAPIExceptionDjango' to the MIDDLEWARE list.
     ```
     Take a look at the plain Django example [here](examples/django-example).

-3. <a name="flask"></a>If you are using Flask, you will need to setup exception handlers:
+3. <a name="flask"></a>If you are using Flask, you will need to setup the exception handlers:
     ```python
     from flask import Flask
     from qval.framework_integration import setup_flask_error_handlers